On Gauss-Bonnet and Poincar\'e-Hopf type theorems for complex $\partial$-manifolds: Introduction

+We recall that a hypersurface $D$ on a complex manifold $X$ of dimension $n$ is normal crossing if any irreducible component of $D$ is smooth and for every point $p\in X$ a local equation of $D$ is $z_1 \cdots z_r$ for independent local parameters $z_i$ in $\mathcal{O}_{p,X}$ with $r\leq n$.

-\end{teorema} X. Liao has provided formulas in \cite{Liao} in terms of Chern-Schwartz-MacPherson class.
-On the other hand, the Poincar\'e-Hopf theorem applied for a compact complex manifold $X$ with a holomorphic vector field $v\in H^0(X,TX)$, with isolated singularities, give us the following
+X. Liao has provided formulas in \cite{Liao} in terms of the Chern-Schwartz-MacPherson class.
+On the other hand, the Poincar\'e-Hopf theorem applied for a compact complex manifold $X$ with a holomorphic vector field $v\in H^0(X,TX)$, with isolated singularities, gives us the following

-where $PH(v,p)$ denotes the Poincaré-Hopf index of $v$ on $p$.
-In \cite{MD} the first and third named authors have proved the following Poincar\'e-Hopf type theorem for $\partial$-manifolds with boundaries divisors having normal crossing singularities. \begin{teorema} Let $\tilde{X}$ be a complex manifold such that $\tilde{X} = X - D$, where $X$ is an $n$-dimensional complex compact manifold, $ D$ is a reduced normal crossing hypersurface on $X$.
-Let $v$ be a holomorphic vector field on $X$, with isolated singularities (non-degenerates) and logarithmic along $ D$.
+where $PH(v,p)$ denotes the Poincar\'e-Hopf index of $v$ on $p$.
+In \cite{MD,MD3} the first and third named authors have proved the following Poincar\'e-Hopf type theorem for $\partial$-manifolds with boundaries divisors having normal crossing singularities. \begin{teorema} Let $\tilde{X}$ be a complex manifold such that $\tilde{X} = X - D$, where $X$ is an $n$-dimensional complex compact manifold, $ D$ is a reduced normal crossing hypersurface on $X$.
+Let $v$ be a holomorphic vector field on $X$, with isolated singularities (non-degenerate) and logarithmic along $ D$.
 Then